1. Open-ended toys, like cardboard boxes, offer endless possibilities for imaginative play.

-Flashy and fancy toys, albeit very attractive, don’t offer the endless possibilities that the box offers.
-Your baby likes to use all his senses during play.
-With the box your little one can make use of his developing motor and cognitive skills to grab, toss, and put things inside!
-If big enough, your child might even explore its interior.
+Flashy and fancy toys, albeit very attractive, don’t offer the endless possibilities that the box offers, which turns out to be an open-ended toy.
+Your child likes to use all their senses during play.
+With the box, they can use their developing motor and cognitive skills to grab, toss, and put things inside!
+And if it’s big enough, your child might even explore its interior.

 Cardboard boxes and other simple objects allow your child to play freely.
-This, in turn, helps him continue to develop cognitive, motor and even social and emotional skills.
-Then, as your little one continues to grow he will be able to engage in symbolic play, where these same simple objects not only allow for manipulation, but they can become a house, a fort, a spaceship –you name it, anything is possible!
+This, in turn, helps them continue to develop cognitive, motor, and even social and emotional skills.
+Then, as your little one continues to grow, they will be able to engage in symbolic play, where these same simple objects not only allow for manipulation, but they can become a house, a fort, a spaceship –you name it, anything is possible!

 - Newborns begin exploring objects with their developing vision.
-Then as they grow they continue learning about objects by grabbing them and placing them in their mouth.
+Then, as they grow, they continue learning about objects by grabbing them and placing them in their mouth.

 - Will this toy offer open-ended play possibilities?
-Choose toys such as stacking blocks, interlocking blocks or nesting cups/cubes.
+Choose toys such as stacking blocks, interlocking blocks, or nesting cups/cubes.

 - Will the toy allow my child to practice new skills and solve problems?
 Choose puzzles with big pieces, sorters, paint, clay.

 - Will the toy teach life skills?
-Choose plastic plates and knives, toy phones, child-size cleaning supplies, age appropriate musical instruments.
+Choose plastic plates and knives, toy phones, child-size cleaning supplies, age-appropriate musical instruments.

 - Will the toy stimulate my toddler’s imagination?
-Choose dress up clothes, recycled fabrics or even make use of the famous cardboard box.
+Choose dress-up clothes, recycled fabrics, or even make use of the famous cardboard box.